+Cell culture

-Cell culture: MDCK-II cells were cultured in Dulbecco's Modified Eagle's Medium (DMEM) and supplemented with 10% fetal bovine serum (FBS) (ThermoFisher Scientific), 2mM L-glutamine (Invitrogen), and penicillin-streptomycin (Invitrogen).
-Cells were incubated in a humidified environment at 37C and 5% CO2.
+MDCK-II cells were cultured in DMEM and supplemented with 10% fetal bovine serum (FBS; ThermoFisher Scientific), 2 mM ∟-glutamine (Invitrogen), and penicillin-streptomycin (Invitrogen).
+Cells were incubated in a humidified environment at 37°C and 5% Co2.
 MDCK ZO-1/ZO-2 KD cells were generously provided by Mark Peifer (University of North Carolina).

+Osmotic shock treatment

-Osmotic shock treatment: Hyperosmotic media was created through the addition of 200 mOsm of sorbitol (Phytotechnology Laboratories) to 290 mOsm DMEM media to make 490 mOsm hypertonic media.
+Hyperosmotic medium was created through the addition of 200 mOsm of sorbitol (Phytotechnology Laboratories) to 290 mOsm DMEM medium to make 490 mOsm hypertonic medium.